Gatorade: Advertising and publicity

 Gatorade is the official sports drink of the NFL, MLB, NBA, WNBA, USA Basketball, NHL, Association of Volleyball Professionals, Indian Super League, High School Sports Teams, NASCAR, and other professional and collegiate athletic organizations, providing supplies of the drinks to sponsored teams in some cases.
 Distribution was extended to include the U.K. in 2008, coinciding with an agreement designating Gatorade as the official sports drink of Chelsea F.C. (for outside of the U.S. and Canada) Gatorade's 1991 Be Like Mike ads featured Michael Jordan of the Chicago Bulls, a North American basketball team which had just won its first National Basketball Association championship at the time.
 The ads began airing in August 1991 and "Be Like Mike" became a household phrase in the United States.
 In 2015, new versions of the ads were produced to commemorate the brand's 50th anniversary.

 In more recent years, the Gatorade brand has continued to employ professional sports athletes in the promotion of its products.
 Primary endorsers in the 2000s have included Major League Baseball player Derek Jeter of the New York Yankees, National Hockey League player Sidney Crosby of the Pittsburgh Penguins, National Basketball Association player Dwyane Wade of the Miami Heat and Chicago Bulls, PGA Tour golfer Tiger Woods, and National Football League quarterback Peyton Manning of the Indianapolis Colts and Denver Broncos.

-In April 2014 it was announced that Gatorade would become an official supplier to Formula 1 team Sahara Force India.
-Gatorade became the main global sponsor for the UEFA Champions League starting in the 2015-18 cycle outside of North America.
+In April 2014, it was announced that Gatorade would become an official supplier to Formula 1 team Sahara Force India.
+Gatorade became the main global sponsor for the UEFA Champions League starting in the 2015–18 cycle outside of North America.
 In November 2021, Gatorade signed UConn basketball superstar Paige Bueckers, making her the company's first college endorser since the NCAA allowed athletes at its member schools to receive compensation for product endorsements.
 At the time, other athlete endorsers included basketball players Elena Delle Donne, Jayson Tatum, and Zion Williamson; NFL quarterback Trevor Lawrence; track star Sydney McLaughlin, and tennis great Serena Williams.
+By December 2023, Gatorade had signed three other college athletes to similar deals—football players Shedeur Sanders of Colorado and Nick Singleton of Penn State, and basketball superstar Caitlin Clark of Iowa.

 Gatorade also hosts a variety of awards given to high school athletes who excel in their respective sports.
 One prominent award given is the Gatorade National Football Player of the Year.